cyberrangecz/docs/docs/user-guide-basic/overview.md

 ![KYPO-home-page-trainee](../img/user-guide-basic/KYPO-home-page-instructor.png)

-### The Super Administrator's Point of View
+### The Administrator's Point of View

-A super administrator can access any page.
+An administrator can access any page.

 ![KYPO-home-page-admin](../img/user-guide-basic/KYPO-home-page-admin.png)